 There is no shortage of study guides, training programs with pre-tests, and exam sites from ASTM, ACI, National Highway Institute, state agencies or schools.
 A Google search of training materials for aggregate technician certification came back with several links, among which are:

-- ASTM Aggregate Testing E-Learning Bundle (updated annually)
+- ASTM Aggregate Testing E-Learning Bundle and Aggregate Base Training -- E-Learning Bundle (updated annually)

 - National Highway Institute aggregates-related courses